 Remove foil and pour over the hot sauce, you prepared in the interim.

-Return the pudding to oven, but switch if off, for a further 5 minutes as this does help for the sauce to be sucked up by the pudding.
+Return the pudding to the oven, but switch it off, for a further 5 minutes as this does help for the sauce to be sucked up by the pudding.
 Yummy!!!

 Combine the butter, cream, and sugar in a saucepan over low heat and stir until the sugar is dissolved and the sauce thickens, this will take a few minutes.
 I left mine till it started to bubble then turned the heat off.
 Take the sauce off the heat and add the Amarula.